Sakshiiag/Sakshiiag/README.md

 - LinkedIn: [Sakshi Agarwal](https://linkedin.com/in/sakshi-agarwal-82213b224)
 - Email: sakshiag057@gmail.com

-Feel free to reach out if you want to collaborate or just have a friendly chat!
+Feel free to reach out if you want to collaborate or contibute to open source projects.

 ## Thanks for Visiting!